k0kubun/itamae-go/README.md

 # itamae-go

 itamae-go is Go implementation of [itamae](https://github.com/itamae-kitchen/itamae) embedding mruby, which is a lightweight configuration management tool inspired by Chef.
-You can write a configuration recipe in Ruby and apply it without Ruby!
+You can write a configuration recipe in Ruby and apply it without Ruby.

+## Status

+Experimental.
+Internal architecture is poor and some features are omitted.

 ## How to write recipes